JonasGiven/HR-data-attendance-analysis-for-Atliq-technologies/README.md

 Use this link to access the dashboard in powerBI.
 You must copy this link and open a new tab on your browser, then paste it. https://shorturl.at/qrLUW
+You might need to install powerBI desktop on your device.
+You can follow this link to download PowerBI - https://shorturl.at/acfQY